prowler-cloud/prowler/docs/tutorials/fixer.md

 <img src="../img/fixer.png">

 ???+ note
-    You can see all the available fixes for each provider with the `--list-fixers` flag.
+    You can see all the available fixes for each provider with the `--list-remediations` or `--list-fixers flag.

     ```sh
-    prowler <provider> --list-fixer
+    prowler <provider> --list-fixers
     ```

 ## Writing a Fixer